sydneyzhang18/cse15l-lab-reports/week5report.md

 non-fiction/OUP/Abernathy/ch8.txt:0
 non-fiction/OUP/Abernathy/ch9.txt:0
 ```
 This command counts the occurrences of "William" in each of the .txt files in non-fiction/OUP/Abernathy/ directory.
-It's useful becausee it's able to count string occurences in specified directories.
+It's useful because it can easily tell us when there are multiple occurences of a string in each file, and it outputs a concise summary.

 ```
 $ grep -c "Lucayans" */*/Bahamas*.txt